-Comprised of the heads of agencies of core GPEI partners, the POB meets quarterly to provide operational oversight and ensure high-level accountability across the GPEI partnership.
-Donors are invited to participate in at least one meeting per year.
+Comprised of the heads of agencies of GPEI partners and a donor community seat, the POB has begun meeting bi-monthly to provide strategic and programmatic oversight and ensure high-level accountability across the GPEI partnership.

 The Global Polio Partners Group (PPG) serves as the stakeholder voice for the GPEI and fosters greater engagement among polio-affected countries, donors and other partners to ensure that the GPEI has the necessary political commitment and financial resources to achieve polio eradication.
 PPG meetings are held at the ambassadorial/senior-officials level and results are reported to the POB.

 The Strategy Committee of the GPEI is an executive committee set up by the POB to oversee the management and execution of the Polio Endgame Plan.
 It is accountable for the achievement of programmatic objectives.